Balgowlah Heights

 While Balgowlah Heights retains a healthy unemployment rate of 4.0%, recent employment declines have impacted its national performance ranking

-Notably, the area has a high specialization in professional & technical services, with an employment share of 2.0 times the regional level.
-However, health care & social assistance employs only 10.0% of local workers, lower than Greater Sydney's 14.1%.
-Over the 12 months to September 2025, labour force levels decreased by 0.8%, and employment decreased by 2.6%, leading to a rise in unemployment by 1.7 percentage points.
-In contrast, Greater Sydney saw employment growth of 2.1% and labour force growth of 2.4%, with unemployment rising by only 0.2 percentage points.
-State-level data from NSW up to 25-Nov shows employment contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%.
-Nationally, the unemployment rate is 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Balgowlah Heights' employment mix indicates potential local employment growth of 7.6% over five years and 14.9% over ten years, though these are simple extrapolations for illustrative purposes and do not account for localised population projections.
+Conversely, health care & social assistance employs only 10.0% of local workers, below Greater Sydney's 14.1%.
+The area appears to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
+Over the 12 months to September 2025, labour force levels decreased by 0.9%, accompanied by a 2.6% decrease in employment, leading to a 1.7 percentage point rise in unemployment.
+In contrast, Greater Sydney recorded employment growth of 2.1% and labour force growth of 2.4%, with unemployment rising by only 0.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 offer insight into potential future demand within Balgowlah Heights.
+These projections estimate that national employment will expand by 6.6% over five years and 13.7% over ten years, with significant variations between industry sectors.
+Applying these industry-specific projections to Balgowlah Heights' employment mix suggests local employment should increase by 7.6% over five years and 14.9% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localized population projections.

 Frequently Asked Questions - Employment